nextcloud/end_to_end_encryption_rfc/RFC.md

 To update the metadata a PUT request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/meta-data/<file-id>` has to be sent.
 Whereas `<file-id>` has to be the file ID indicated by our WebDAV API.
 As parameters “token”, which contains the current lock token, and “metadata”, containing the encrypted metadata have to be sent.

 To unlock the metadata a DELETE request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/lock/<file-id>` has to be sent.
 Whereas `<file-id>` has to be the file ID indicated by our WebDAV API.
 The previously received lock token has to be sent as `token` parameter.

+##### Migrating filedrop
+Files added via secure file drop are added to filedrop array via web browser.
+The filedrop-key, similar to metadata-key, is then encrypted to all users of this folder, so that all users that have access can migrate.

+As soon as a client downloads metadata file and finds a non-empty filedrop array, they shall do
+1. lock folder
+2. move each file from filedrop array to files array
+3. empty filedrop array
+4. upload updated metadata file
+5. unlock folder

+This needs to be done even when there is no actual change on other files, so e.g. when listing files, refreshing folders, etc.
+Reason is that filedrop array is not protected via any mechanism and thus an attacker could remove array and payload and thus no user knows about this uploaded file.
+The attacker cannot decrypt it, as they do not have access to filedrop key.
+Thus it is best to keep time for existing filedrop as little as possible.

 ### Signing the metadata
 Signature: CMS signed data, according to RFC5652